FOREX-Dollar builds on rally as Fed prepares ground for December lift off

 “There is a strong momentum for the dollar as rate hike chances for December have improved,” said Yujiro Goto, currency strategist at Nomura.
 “A lot depends on how the U.S. jobs data pans out, but data of late has been encouraging.”

-Economists expect the U.S. nonfarm payrolls report on Friday to show that employers added 180,000 jobs last month.
-A number above 165,000-170,00 along with a tick up in wages would prompt the Fed to start hiking rates in December, Goto said.
+Economists expect the U.S. nonfarm payrolls report on Friday to show that U.S. employers have added 180,000 jobs last month .
+Goto added that a number above 165,000-170,00 along with a tick up in wages would prompt the Fed to start hiking rates in December.

-With the European Central Bank promising to go the other way -- providing more policy stimulus -- the euro fell to its lowest in over three months at $1.0834.
-It recovered slightly to trade at $1.0880, flat on the day, with ECB President Mario Draghi reiterating that a decision whether more stimulus was needed or not would be taken at its next meeting.
+With the European Central Bank promising to go the other way - providing more policy stimulus - the euro fell to its lowest in over three months at $1.0834.

-Some analysts warned dollar bulls not to get too carried away in the lead-up to the jobs data, leading to some caution.
+Some analysts warned dollar bulls not to get too carried away in the lead-up to the U.S. employment data, leading to some caution.

-Sterling fell sharply, retreating from a 11-week high against the euro, and 0.7 percent against the dollar after Bank of England dampened expectations of an interest rate hike in the near term.
-In its Inflation Report, it predicted near-zero inflation would pick up only slowly even if borrowing costs stay on hold all of next year.

-And the minutes showed only one BoE policymaker, Ian McCafferty, voted to raise rates this month, while the other eight members opted to keep them at a record-low 0.5 percent.
-Some in the market were expecting at least one more member to join McCafferty in voting for rate hikes.